SeanAndrie/DocuMate/README.md

 ## User-Workflow
 <img width="3210" alt="FlowChart and Low-Fidelity" src="https://github.com/SeanAndrie/DocuMate/assets/84764648/67cdedd1-0d9f-4d17-a8e7-fa0d562ff1ea">

+### What session data is being saved to the database?

 > **Note**: Generally, users will have to log-in to an account to use the application.
 This is so they are able to save their sessions and refer back to it if they so choose.
 Sessions can only stay active until 20 days, otherwise they are deleted from storage.
-But, users do have the freedom to delete these sessions manually.
+Rest assured, users do have the freedom to delete these sessions manually.

 ## Contributions
 **Contributions are most welcome** to help improve and expand the project.
 You can do this by